erik-t-irgens/study-guide/README.md

 To make a copy of this project for your own use on GitHub, select the `Fork` link at the top of this page, and feel free to clone it down and make your own additions to your own repository.

+If you'd like to, use the file structure set up in this project.
+There are directories for each course section.
+Go ahead!
+Add your stuff! :)

 ### Known Bugs
 It's incomplete!
 Fill it out as you go through the coursework! :)